X-rays5/parse_wiki_text/readme.md

 the file LICENSE at the top-level directory of this distribution.
 -->

+# This is a reupload of the rust crate parse_wiki_text
+#### Since the original git repo doesn't exist anymore this.
+Is a copy of the last version that was released

 # Parse Wiki Text

 Parse wiki text from Mediawiki into a tree of elements.